PANDASANG1231/522_Ramen/README.md

-# Ramen Star Prediction
+# Ramen Ratings Prediction

 **Contributors:**

-This is a project for MDS 522 Group6.
+This is a class project for DSCI 522 (Data Science Workflows), a course in the Master of Data Science program at the University of British Columbia.

   - Allyson Stoll
   - Irene Yan